 Notify your surgeon of any changes in your physical condition prior to your procedure (e.g., flu, cold, contagious disease, skin tears and infected wounds).
 This will most likely postpone your surgery.
 For your safety, anesthesia will not be used to put you to sleep if you are sick, as this could affect your recovery.

-- Do not remove this armband; it is used to identify you throughout your hospital stay.
+- Do not remove your armband; it is used to identify you throughout your hospital stay.
 For your safety, everyone will be asking you your name, date of birth and what surgery/procedure you will be having.

 - You will be escorted to the pre-op area or a surgical waiting room.
 Once in the pre-op area, the nurse will have you change into a hospital gown.